manuxi/SuluTweaksBundle/README.md

 </property>
 ```

-**Note:** The `ghostLocale` field must be available in your list data.
-If you're using Sulu's DimensionContent architecture, this field is typically provided automatically.
+**Note:** The `ghostLocale` field must be available in the list data.
+With Sulu 3.0 DimensionContent architecture, this field is typically provided automatically.

 ### Star Rating

-Add to your list XML:
+Add to list XML:

 ```xml
 <property name="rating" translation="app.rating" visibility="always">